nmamano/mobiustorus/vibe_coding.md

 the left torus is perfect as is. the right torus should be as if i was looking at the left torus from behind
 ```

+18. make the number of colors be the LARGEST COMMON DIVISOR between the number of faces and the number of twists